Necior/infra/README.md

 - open or tunnel the Kubernetes API port (in my case `ssh -L 6443:localhost:6443 vm` is good enough);
 - allow cross-node traffic.

-Also, by running `kubectl apply -k vendor/`:
+Also, by running `kubectl apply -f vendor/`:

 - install NGINX Ingress Controller and configure it as a default;
 - install cert-manager.